JohnMurray/laces/README.md

 + Be package-able in Gem form
 + Offer a platform for gem dependency-analysis and visualization
 + Function as a useful analytics tool
-+ Be able to start up the project (in a useful way) in one command from command line
-+ Specify a configuration file to alter how data is perceived and/or collected.
 + Provide semi-live results via continuous processing.

 For more explanation about each goal, see `docs/GOALS_ROADMAP.md`